 Killing of a 'treasonous' King

-As a ruler Charles I was disastrous; as a man, he faced death with courage and dignity.
+As a King, Charles I was disastrous; as a man, he faced his death with courage and dignity.
 His trial and execution were the first of their kind.

-Charles only became heir when his brother Henry died in 1612.
+Charles I only became heir when his brother Henry died in 1612.
 Charles had many admirable personal qualities, but he was painfully shy and insecure.
 He also lacked the charisma and vision essential for leadership.
-His stubborn refusal to compromise over power sharing finally ignited civil war.
+His stubborn refusal to compromise over power-sharing finally ignited civil war.

 Seven years of fighting between Charles’ supporters and Oliver Cromwell’s Parliamentarians claimed the lives of thousands, and ultimately, of the King himself.
-Charles was convicted of treason and executed outside the Banqueting House in Whitehall on 30 January 1649.
+Charles was convicted of treason and executed on 30 January 1649 outside the Banqueting House in Whitehall.

 Charles was not born to be king.
 He was the youngest child of James I, known as ‘Baby Charles’.

 Charles was born on 19 November 1600 at Dunfermline Castle in Fife, Scotland.
 He was the second son of James VI of Scotland/James I of England and the youngest of the royal family.

 If Charles’ popular and likeable elder brother Henry had not died young of typhoid it is unlikely that England would have been riven by the bloodiest civil war ever known.

 Charles was a sickly child, very small (his adult height was only 1.5m) and still could not walk or talk aged two.

-He inherited his father’s lack of confidence and slight speech impediment, which he worked hard to conquer.
+He inherited his father’s lack of confidence and a slight speech impediment, which he worked hard to conquer.

 When his father succeeded to the English throne in 1603 the family moved to London.
 Two-year-old Charles spent his first English Christmas at Hampton Court Palace.

 Image: Charles I circa 1616, © National Portrait Gallery, London

 Charles was crowned on 2 February 1626, aged 25.
 He had married Henrietta Maria of France the previous year.
 The royal marriage produced nine children, including future Charles II, and Mary Henrietta, who married William II of Orange.